-The Library of the Glasgow Caledonian University (until 1993 named Glasgow Polytechnic) hosts more than 700 boxes of Trotskyist related material.
+The Sir Alex Ferguson Library of the Glasgow Caledonian University (until 1993 named Glasgow Polytechnic) hosts more than 700 boxes of Trotskyist related material.
 This collection which is of great relevance to historical research on some main currents of English and Scottish Trotskyism (incl. its predecessors) is called:

-The Modern Records Centre (MRC) is affiliated to the University of Warwick Library which is situated at Coventry CV4 7AL, England, phone: (0)24 76524219, fax: (0)24 76524211, e-mail: firstname.lastname@example.org.
+The Modern Records Centre (MRC) is affiliated to the University of Warwick Library which is situated at Coventry CV4 7AL, England.
 MRC was founded in 1973.
 Its mission is collecting the primary sources for British political, social and economic history with special emphasis of labour history and the history of industrial relations.
 By far the biggest and most eminent archive of this kind in Britain, its principal holdings are made up by records of trade unions, political parties and pressure groups including the extra-parliamentary Left.

-The holdings of MRC are considerable, amounting to several 1,000 shelfmetres of ephemera and archival collections.
-A summary guide provides an impression and a first orientation regarding the rich collections of personal and institutional papers related to "Trotskyist sources at the Modern Records Centre", providing a list of MRC's archival collections relevant to British Trotskyism with links to collection level descriptions.
-By clicking on a folder symbol, you can get down to item level, by clicking on details you can see the details of any paricular description.
+The holdings of MRC are considerable, amounting to several 1,000 shelfmetres of archival collections and ephemera.
+A summary guide provides an impression and a first orientation regarding the rich collections of personal and institutional papers related to "Trotskyist sources at the Modern Records Centre", providing a list of MRC's rich archival collections relevant to British Trotskyism with links to collection level descriptions.
+By clicking on a folder symbol, you can get down to item level, by clicking on details you can see the details of any particular description.
 Comfortable search functions are integrated.

-Some printed sources of information [as at 2004] about MRC's activities and collections issued by the University of Warwick, Coventry:
+Some printed sources of information about MRC's activities and collections issued by the University of Warwick, Coventry:

-Several dozen archival collections housed at MRC are of particular importance with regard to Trotskyism research (the focus is on the British Trotskyist movement), inter alia:
+Several dozen archival collections housed at MRC are of particular importance with regard to Trotskyism research with special focus on the British Trotskyist movement), inter alia:

-The archival and manuscript holdings of the University of Hull - some 750,000 documents and files amongst over 120 larger and over 300 smaller collections - are preserved by Archives and Special Collections, Brynmor Jones Library.
-E-Mail: email@example.com.
+The archival and manuscript holdings of the University of Hull - some 750,000 documents and files amongst over 120 larger and over 300 smaller collections - are preserved by the Archives and Special Collections Department of the Brynmor Jones Library, University of Hull, Britain.